Chador: Beyond Iran

 The Persian word entered South Asia, and appeared in the Hindustani language as cādar (चादर, anglicized as chaddar, chuddar and chudder).

 However, an Indian and Pakistani cādar may more closely resemble a dupatta.
-In many Indo-Aryan languages like Hindi & Bengali, cādar is the vernacular term used to refer to the uttariya.
+In many Indo-Aryan languages like Hindi and Bengali, cādar is the vernacular term used to refer to the uttariya.
 The Hindustani word can also refer to other type of sheets, such as bed sheets.
+Draping the graves of Sufi saints with chadar is a devotional practice common among Muslims in the region.
+Many non-Muslim politicians in India engage in this act as a way of reaching out to Muslims.
 There are also a small Haredi Jewish groups in which the women wear black head-to-toe cloaks similar to the chador, such as the extremist Lev Tahor.